ycmjason/fires/README.md

 Firestore API is highly flexible.
 It takes care of many use cases; allowing developers to do all sorts of optimisation.
 However, this flexibility comes at a cost of DX (developer experience) as illustrated previously how a presumably simple operation requires 4 unintuitive steps.

 Firecracker aims to improve the developer experience by exposing a very intuitive and relatively simple API (merely 3 classes).
-It hides some of the complexity from the Firestore API, allowing developers to focus on the data.
-Hoever this also loses some of the flexibility that the original Firestore API provides.
+It hides most of the complexity from the Firestore API, allowing developers to focus on the data.
+Hoever this also sacrifices some of the flexibility the original Firestore API provides.

 Conceptually, retriving a document from a collection should be as simple as `Collection -> Document`.
 This is exactly what you will do with Firecracker: